marovira/helios-ml/docs/source/why-helios.rst

 boilerplate without hiding what is happening.
 Every step in the training loop is visible and overridable, which makes the code easy to follow and debug.

-This page explains how Helios compares to other frameworks, describes its registry system in detail, and helps you decide whether it is the right tool for your project.
+The goal of this page is to help you decide whether Helios is a good fit for your project.
+It covers:

+* A comparison between Helios and other popular frameworks, and
+* A description of its registry system.

 .. _comparison: